- Commentary for Plato’s Apology (21.3 mb, .pdf, 1st ed., 16Sept21)

 A note to college instructors:

-Because many intermediate Greek courses in the U.S. read the 35 OCT pages of the Apology at a pace of one OCT page per class (35 classes), both the commentary and Greek-only pages have been formatted according to Burnet’s OCT so that readers and instructors alike can easily monitor their own progress.
+Since many intermediate Greek courses in the U.S. read the 35 OCT pages of the Apology at a pace of one OCT page per class (35 classes), both the commentary and Greek-only pages have been formatted according to Burnet’s OCT so that readers and instructors alike can easily monitor their progress.

 - Day 1: prepare commentary pp. 1-2 in-class review: Greek-only OCT p.
 107